vwOvOwv/2024-Fall-ICS-TA/README.md

 | Week 12| Dynamic Linking, Sys-IO & VM I         |
 | Week 13| VM II and Final Review I              |
 | Week 14| Computer Network and Final Review II  |

+## Acknowledgement
+Serving as a teaching assistant for Introduction to Computer Systems (ICS) at PKU in 2024 has been an unforgettable and meaningful experience.
+It's a wonderful journey with Professor Junlin Lu and twelve kind-hearted and dedicated students who are enrolled in Section 2 and always give their best.